Lande21/RolandeU.github.io/README.md

 - Occasion: 24'
 - MIRACLE: GOD will provide always 100%.
 I just love GOD SO MUCH!!!!

-Day 29 **Bizaza ntrb** one uncomfortable thing a day!I had a calll with everyone home & Ivy and Good news Congrats sisy:)
+Day 30, it's been a month already! **Bizaza ntrb** one uncomfortable thing a day!I had a calll with everyone home & Ivy and Good news Congrats sisy:)

 God loves me dearly, May He guide all of  us!
 I Dedicate this semester to you LORD.